Nuku Hiva imperial pigeon

-The Marquesan imperial pigeon (Ducula galeata), also known as the Nukuhiva pigeon or Upe, is a pigeon which is endemic to Nuku Hiva in the Marquesas Islands of French Polynesia.
-This pigeon is only found in some valleys in the western part of that island.
+The Nuku Hiva imperial pigeon (Ducula galeata), also known as the Marquesan imperial pigeon or Upe, is a pigeon which is endemic to Nuku Hiva in the Marquesas Islands of French Polynesia, now restricted to some valleys in the western part of that island; following successful reintroductions of birds in 2000 and 2003, there is now an established population on Ua Huka.
+With its small distribution, scientists now believe it has probably never been common, but its small population (estimated at c.
+300 as of 2023) has marked it as an endangered species since 2008.